tinkertanker/letter-maker/README.md

 └── README.md
 ```

-Ho say bo?
-Once the variables are in place, the portal lets Google Docs handle the gnarly DOCX rendering while we just deliver the polished PDF.
+Once the variables are in place, the portal lets Google Docs handle the gnarly DOCX rendering while we deliver the polished PDF.